create3000/x_ite/docs/_posts/reference/browser-services.md

 #### **name**: string

 A browser-implementation specific string describing the browser.
-This property is read only.
+This property is read-only.

 #### **version**: string

 A browser-implementation specific string describing the browser version.
-This property is read only.
+This property is read-only.

 <x3d-script-area name="X3D ECMAScript Example: X3DBrowser name/version">
 <pre>